n3wt0n/BugGuardian/README.md

 ###Support###

-If you encounter some issues trying this library, please let me know and I'll fix the problem as soon as possible!
+If you encounter some issues trying this library, please let me know through the [Issues page](https://github.com/n3wt0n/BugGuardian/issues) and I'll fix the problem as soon as possible!

-Please keep in mind that this library is currently in preview.